 After I “blocked” the TMS, those DOMContentLoaded and Load times went down considerably:

-This isn’t a perfect science- every time a user loads a page they’ll get slightly different times depending on device, bandwidth, server response times, and cachine- but it can give you a quick sense of how much your marTech and analytics scripts have on your site.
+This isn’t a perfect science- every time a user loads a page they’ll get slightly different times depending on device, bandwidth, server response times, and caching- but it can give you a quick sense of how much your marTech and analytics scripts have on your site.
+If you want to take it a step further, you can use this “Request Blocking” trick while running a lighthouse test directly in your dev console:

 Get deeper insight on the impact on your site with webpagetest.org and my marTech Governance and Impact template